olgazju/reputato/README.md

 # Reputato

-Not every job is golden.
+Not every company is golden.
 We sniff out the ones that are.

 ## What is Reputato?